ArunR1408/DSA/README.md

 4. Commit and push your changes
 5. Submit a pull request

+## Usage
+Clone the repository to explore the data structures and algorithms implemented in Python.

 ### Contributions
 Contributions are welcome!
 Feel free to open issues or pull requests for bug fixes, new features, or improvements.